Johana Moreno

-Eli Johana Moreno Valencia (born 15 April 1985 in Carepa, Antioquia) is a Colombian track and field athlete who specialises in the hammer throw.
+Eli Johana Moreno Valencia (born 15 April 1985) is a Colombian track and field athlete who specialises in the hammer throw.
 She represented her country at the 2008 Summer Olympics and 2012 Summer Olympics, and the 2009 World Championships in Athletics.
 She is the Colombian record holder in the hammer with a best throw of 69.80, making her the second best South American thrower after Jennifer Dahlgren.

 She is a two-time South American Champion and was runner-up in 2005 and 2006.
 She has also won two bronze medals at the Central American and Caribbean Championships, as well as a bronze at the 2006 Central American and Caribbean Games.

 Career

 She won her first continental medal at the 2005 South American Championships in Athletics, where she was runner-up to Jennifer Dahlgren but managed to improve the Colombian national record to 61.65 m.
 The following year she won a bronze medal at the 2006 Central American and Caribbean Games, setting a new record of 65.51 m.
 At the 2006 South American Championships in Athletics she was again behind Dahlgren at continental level and took the silver medal with a throw of 64.94 m.
 She ended the year with another silver behind Dahlgren at the 2006 South American Games which doubled as the Under-23 continental championships.

 She achieved a season's best of 64.40 m to win the hammer at the Grand Prix Colombiano, where she also took the silver in the shot put with a throw of 14.05 m.
 Moreno obtained her first South American title at the 2007 South American Championships in Athletics, winning the hammer in São Paulo.
 She also took part in the 2007 Pan American Games that year and was eighth in hammer.

 She made a strong start to the outdoor season in 2008, setting a new national record of 67.09 m to take the bronze at the 2008 Central American and Caribbean Championships.
 She improved this further at the Colombian Grand Prix in Bogotá, recording a mark of 68.00 m.
 She was selected to represent her country at the Olympics for the first time at the 2008 Beijing Games.
 She threw 64.66 m in the qualifiers and did not progress to the final.